dwtcourses/scorchdb/README.md

         --list          List all available column names found in default file or file specified

+        -def "<list>"   A space seperated list of column names to use.
+Useful when you want to use the program on files that are not writable. i.e defining the /etc/passwd file for scorchdb access ;
+                          --file /etc/passwd -def "username shadow uid gid comment home shell"

         -<col> [-<col>] Display result for columns specified